2ez4ai/2ez4ai.github.io/_posts/2021-01-11-soft_q_learning.md

 #  4. Conclusion

 It was proven that bringing in the entropy term does work for the end of better exploring.
-The author successfully extended the entropy RL to contiunous case.
+The author successfully extended the entropy RL framework to contiunous case in this paper.
 However, the high variance makes it challenging to be used for performing complicated tasks, and that may be one of the reasons why little (relatively) ink has been spilled on SQL.
 A wise choice could be to use SQL as an initializer rather than a trainer.